AP10100/python-script-to-fetch-jenkins-job-data-based-on-timeline/README.md

-here, in this repo consists pyhton script which is responsible for fetching a data from jenkins api for jenkins job , with which branch is is running, what was the last status of the job weather faild or successed also fetching the data based on the time as well .
+here, in this repo consists python script which is responsible for fetching a data from jenkins api for jenkins job , with which branch is is running, what was the last status of the job weather faild or successed also fetching the data based on the time as well .

 example:
 one wants to fetch the data for last 6 month from jenkins then just have change the time parameter in script to 6 month then run it out.